SonGoku1972/WZML/README.md

 - `--buildpack heroku/python` for using build slug for repo deploy and build.

 **Step 5 :** Now set all the Required Variables and Files into this Branch MAIN Repo like config.env, accounts.zip, token.pickle, All Private Files(optional)-
-  > Only config.env Mabdatory with Only Mandatory Vars Only, After that Put all Private Files or Vars via Bot Settings `/bs`
+  > Only config.env Mandatory with Only Mandatory Vars Only, After that Put all Private Files or Vars via Bot Settings `/bs`

 **To Edit Inside CLI (nano Editor):** _(Termux Users)_
 ```shell